-The Bureau of Environmental and Occupational Health has four sections: Health Hazard Evaluation Section, Lead and Asbestos Section, Food Safety and Recreational Licensing Section and the Radiation Protection Section.
+The Bureau of Environmental and Occupational Health has three sections: Health Hazard Evaluation Section, Lead and Asbestos Section, and the Radiation Protection Section.

 The Health Hazard Evaluation Section tracks environmental and occupational diseases and conditions, performs assessment of uncontrolled hazardous waste sites, provides technical support on indoor air quality, asthma and other environmental issues and conducts research and provides information regarding the health risks associated with sports fish consumption.
 Toxicologists within the Section prepare recommendations for groundwater and ambient air quality standards.

 The Lead and Asbestos Section tracks adult and childhood lead poisoning in Wisconsin, prepares policies and guidance on case follow-up and management, and develops strategies to prevent lead poisoning.
 A registry of lead-safe and lead-free properties is maintained.
 Also section staff certify lead and asbestos workers.

 The Radiation Protection Section inspects and licenses X-ray devices and mammography facilities, radioactive materials and devices.
 The Section provides technical support regarding the control of indoor radon and provides environmental monitoring around Wisconsins nuclear energy facilities.
 The Section maintains emergency response capability for energy or transportation incidents, or potential acts of terrorism involving radioactive materials.

 The Bureau has key relationships with local health departments, community-based organizations, private voluntary organizations, academic and health care provider networks.
-The Bureau maintains strong working relationships with small employers; restaurant, lodging and tourism industries; utilities; housing industry; and, labor.
+The Bureau maintains strong working relationships with small employers; utilities; housing industry; and, labor.